How to Travel For Free: Sample Chapter Outline + Book Proposal Excerpts

 Chapter 1: The Forecast

 No matter the duration, it can be tough to wrap your brain around an impending trip.
 We get the lay of the land with some reconnaissance.
-Looking at geography, trip timing, foreign visas, culture and politics, and possible money needs help you understand what you’re in for and how to choose a destination.
+Looking at geography, trip timing, foreign visas, culture and politics, and possible money needs will help you understand what you’re in for and how to choose a destination.
 With this overview, you’ll be calm and ready for the Getting There specifics that follow.

 Interlude: The Nowhere Zoo ┃ Southern Israeli Desert